Kura Fine Japanese Cuisine Silver-Skinned Sushi Trio [CLOSED]

 Son practices traditional Edomae-style sushi, favors seasonality, and ages fish when appropriate.
 The rice is California-grown Koshihikari grains simply seasoned with akasu (red vinegar), salt, and a hint of sugar.
 The rice sports a slight tang and is served at body temperature.
 In most cases, Son tucks fresh wasabi root between rice and fish.

-During omakase, Son prefers to group sushi into trios, so guests can compare and contrast.
+During a typical Kura omakase experience, Son prefers to group sushi into trios, so guests can compare and contrast.
 My favorite triptych during his reasonably priced omakase starred three different silver-skinned fish.
 These divisive fish are generally fattier, oilier, and more pungent, and I love them.
-Kura’s silver-skinned fish sushi was particularly good in Son’s hands.
+Kura Fine Japanese Cuisine silver-skinned fish sushi was particularly good in Son’s hands.
 My sushi flight involved – from right to left – sawara, Spanish mackerel with scallions and ginger; sanma, pike mackerel that Son described as “one of my hall of fame fish”; and striped ha-katsuo, skipjack tuna garnished with scallions and ginger.

 Tags: